-4.3 Design of charging scheme
+4.2 Design of Charging Scheme

 As we have mentioned, NE does not provide a perfect solution to the problem of adaptive width channel allocation.
-In this section, we propose a charging scheme to make the system converge to an equilibrium state, called dominant strategy equilibrium (DSE).
+In this section, we propose a charging scheme to make the Algorithm 3.
+Computing the allocation

+system converge to an equilibrium state, called Dominant Strategy Equilibrium (DSE).
 This scheme is proposed for two objectives:

-- The charging scheme surely triggers the system's convergence to a DSE, which is a stable state that all the players follows the allocation proposed computed by AMPLE. - The charge should be rational and as little as possible.
+- 1. The charging scheme surely triggers the system's convergence to a DSE, which is a stable state that all the players follows the allocation proposed computed by AMPLE. - 2.
+The charge should be rational and as little as possible.
 This is because a big or even tremendous charge or punishment would lead no player join the scheme.
 Exactly as a forfeit of one million dollars for a small mistake like not handling the homework on time is not adopted in real life.
 An unreasonable charge scheme would strip the significance of the scheme.

 Donate the strategy profile determined in Algorithm 3 by $s^$ .
-We next introduce a charging formula, which is a virtual currency (Zhong et al., 2003, 2005; Eidenbenz et al., 2005; Wang et al., 2006; Zhong and Wu, 2007) to incentive the players' behaviours.
+We next introduce a charging formula, which is a virtual currency [8, 20, 26-28] to incentive the players' behaviors.